The business playbook is no longer maintained. See the business resources page for COVID-19 business guidance

 Vaccinations are also providing excellent protection against COVID-19 and are available to those who wish to be vaccinated (ages 12 and up).
-To avoid outbreaks among your employees this summer and/or having to quarantine your employees, consider providing information about the COVID-19 vaccines.
-Pitkin County’s Vaccine page provides clinic times in Pitkin County and in our neighboring counties as well as provides vaccine basics and FAQs.
-Other resources to share include:

-- Healthy Families and Workplace Act: full-time or part-time employees may have the right to take four hours of paid time off or sick leave for a vaccine appointment — even when scheduled during work hours, and use PTO while recovering from COVID-19 vaccine side effects.

-- COVID-19 vaccination posters for businesses to post in the workplace.

-No. 6: Vaccinations are also providing excellent protection against COVID-19 and are available to those who wish to be vaccinated (ages 12 and up).
-To avoid outbreaks among your employees this summer and/or having to quarantine your employees, consider providing information about the COVID-19 vaccines.
+To avoid outbreaks among your employees and/or having to quarantine your employees, consider providing information about the COVID-19 vaccines.
 Pitkin County’s Vaccine page provides clinic times in Pitkin County and in our neighboring counties as well as provides vaccine basics and FAQs.
 Other resources to share include:

 - Healthy Families and Workplace Act: full-time or part-time employees may have the right to take four hours of paid time off or sick leave for a vaccine appointment — even when scheduled during work hours, and use PTO while recovering from COVID-19 vaccine side effects.

 - COVID-19 vaccination posters for businesses to post in the workplace.